edubotics-ai/edubotics-core/README.md

 Set redirect

 Run `chainlit create-secret` to generate secret, save it as CHAINLIT_AUTH_SECRET env variable.

+Then, follow the steps for Google OAuth from [the official Chainlit Authentication guide](https://docs.chainlit.io/authentication/overview).

 ### Evaluation and Observability using Literal AI